 – “the finest in all my kingdom.”

 The more energetic amongst you can amble up one of the seven sets of steps, or the steep old Cartway, where goods were once hauled to the market above.
 The carts are gone, but the markets remain.
 Antiques and local produce are particular specialities.

-By the time you reach the top, you'll probably need a sit down - and where better than the Castle Gardens?
-What's left of the Castle leans at an alarming angle, even greater than the Tower of Pisa.
-The building was blown up in the Civil War by the parliamentarians - who botched it, as parliamentarians are wont to do.
+What’s left of the Castle leans at an alarming angle, even greater than the Tower of Pisa.
+The building was blown up in the Civil War by the Parliamentarians – who botched it, typical of parliamentarians.